Delaram-M/ice-cream-parlor/README.md

 # Ice Cream Parlor

-This website is designed to be used by an ice cream parlor.
+This simple website is designed to be used by an ice cream parlor to take online orders.
-Users can order ice cream (flavors and pickup time).
-Admins can view orders, change pickup times and flavors.
+Customers can order ice cream providing name, phone number, desired flavors and pickup time.
+Admins can view orders' details, change pickup times and flavors.

-User interface: domain </br>
+Customer interface: domain <br>
 Admin interface: domain/admin

 ## How to Run